-Addressing the medical and developmental needs of people with disabling hearing loss in the still developing country of Cambodia.
+Addressing the medical and developmental needs of people with disabling hearing loss in Cambodia.

 IMPACT AREA: Health and wellbeing for all